zanata/zanata.github.io/_drafts/preparing-for-translation.md

    - click a document name to open the document in the editor.
    - click a locale id to see the editor document list for that locale.
    - click a last translated source string to open the editor at that string.

+When the editor is open, you can begin entering translations.
+For more details, see [Translating]({{ site.url }}/help/translation/translating).